ThummeTo/FMI.jl/docs/src/examples/multiprocessing.md

 This example shows how to parallelize the computation of an FMU in FMI.jl.
 We can compute a batch of FMU-evaluations in parallel with different initial settings.
 Parallelization can be achieved using multithreading or using multiprocessing.
 This example shows **multiprocessing**, check `multithreading.ipynb` for multithreading.
 Advantage of multithreading is a lower communication overhead as well as lower RAM usage.
-However in some cases multiprocessing can be faster as the garbage collector is not shared.
+However, in some cases multiprocessing can be faster as the garbage collector is not shared.

 The model used is a one-dimensional spring pendulum with friction.
 The object-orientated structure of the *SpringFrictionPendulum1D* can be seen in the following graphic.